seonar22/ck3_characterOfWeek/README.md

     * achievements icons tagged: Crème de la Crème
 33. [Count Gregorios, Napoli, 867](info/portraits/NA_Gregorios.png)
     * achievements icons tagged: Rise from the Ashes

-This is rest of characters appearing when game is run in debug mode.
-Also including ones listed in announcement video, [from this post,](https://www.reddit.com/r/CrusaderKings/comments/1fk4b76/character_of_the_week_coming_with_free_update/)

-This is starting from character appearing next from above list.
 1. [Prince Ashot, Armenian Principalities, 867](info/portraits/NA_Ashot.png)
    * achievements icons tagged: The True Royal Court
 1. [Petty King Gudröd, Isles, 1066](info/portraits/NA_Gudrod.png)